hishamk/yaduino/readme.md

 A [YouTube video](https://youtu.be/OaU7GNxLcCE) of the Yaduino.

 ### Design Goals
 This project does not necessarily "make sense" since a million other boards could do more, with less components and a smaller footprint.
-My aim with this project was to learn microcontroller board design and to figure out how to implement my (somewhat arbitrary) design goals for the 8-bit ATmega 328 microcontroller.
+My aim with this project was to learn microcontroller board design and to figure out how to implement my (somewhat arbitrary) design goals for the 8-bit ATmega328 microcontroller.

 The choice of MCU and components was mainly driven by the fact that I also had most materials (or closely related counterparts) to breadboard most of the design before committing it to PCB manufacture.
 Besides, what's the fun in using other boards when you can learn to make your own and have fun while at it?